beancount/docs/docs/beancount_design_doc.md

 -   Options may have effects during the processing of the file and should appear at the beginning.
 At the moment, Beancount does not enforce this, e.g., by performing multiple passes of parsing, but it probably should.

--   What’s more, options in included files are currently ignored.
+-   What’s more, options in included files are parsed within each file but only the options parsed from the top-level file are kept.
 You should put all your options in the top-level ledger file.
+(TODO(mblais): This is subject to review and must be redesigned.)

 ### All Transactions Must Balance<a id="all-transactions-must-balance"></a>